fylgja/stylelint-config/README.md

 > Notes about `number-leading-zero`.
 > Just as Bootstrap & Google we support no leading zero's.
 > But since pretty much all compilers and prettier use leading zero's.
-> We have kept the rule set to the default set by stylelint.
+> We have kept the rule set to the default value, set by stylelint.

 ### Property